FIFA: Six confederations and 222 national associations

-In total, FIFA recognizes 211 national associations and their associated men's national teams as well as 129 women's national teams; see the list of national football teams and their respective country codes.
+In total, FIFA recognizes 211 national associations and their associated men's national teams as well as 204 women's national teams; see the list of national football teams and their respective country codes.
 The number of FIFA member associations is higher than the number of UN member states as FIFA has admitted associations from 23 non-sovereign entities as members in their own right, such as the four Home Nations within the United Kingdom and the two special administrative regions of China: Hong Kong and Macau.

-On 28 February 2022, FIFA suspended Russia from all competitions due to controversy surrounding Russia's invasion of Ukraine.

 FIFA can suspend countries due to numerous multifaceted issues.
 Common reasons include governance interference, corruption, and financial irregularities.
 Doping or the misappropriation of drugs is also a consideration for expulsion.

-The FIFA Men's World Rankings are updated monthly and rank each team based on their performance in international competitions, qualifiers, and friendly matches.
-There is also a world ranking for women's football, amended on a quarterly schedule.
+FIFA suspended Russia from all competitions after the 2022 Russian invasion of Ukraine.
+The FIFA Men's World Rankings are updated six times each year and rank each team based on their performance in international competitions, qualifiers, and friendly matches.
+The FIFA Women's World Rankings are updated on a quarterly schedule.